FredBoat/docs.fredboat.com/public/markdown/selfhosting.md

 Full bot: Fill in the Discord bot token for beta and every other setting too.
 Set development to true in the `config.yaml`.

+Multiple bots: Change the port the of the additional bots to e.g. `1357`, `1358` etc. The path is: `FredBoat/FredBoat/src/main/java/fredboat/api/API.java` Just look for `private static int PORT = 1356;`.

 Example credentials.yaml file:

 ```yaml